Special Extenuating Circumstances

 The U.S. Department of Education permits college financial aid administrators to review and process a professional judgment to assist students and families who are experiencing financial hardships.

 There are 2 types of special circumstances.
 Extenuating circumstances that allow us to process a professional judgment to award additional federal funds and those “other” circumstances, called appeals, that are impacting your family this year.

 A valid Free Application for Federal Student Aid (FAFSA) must be on file for the academic year.
 The FAFSA asks for prior year’s income information to determine a student’s need and eligibility for federal aid.
 However, this data may warrant recalculating the income information based on the current year’s income projections.

 - Loss or decrease in parental income through separation/divorce

-- Loss of income due to death of parent
+- Loss of income due to death of a parent

 - Loss of income due to loss of employment or disability

 - Parental expenses for private school tuition paid in 2019 for children other than students in college as already reported on the FAFSA

 If you do not meet one of the circumstances outlined above, you do not need to complete any form.
 Please submit a detailed letter explaining your appeal circumstances into the CSS Dropbox.
 If any additional documents are needed our Office will send an email request for information to the email address provided in your appeal request.